 - 1/2 cup toasted coconut flakes

-- In large pot, whisk together cornstarch, sugar and salt until well-combined.
+- In a large pot, whisk together cornstarch, sugar, and salt until well-combined.

-- Turn the heat to medium, and slowly stir in half and half, coconut milk and coconut cream.
+- Turn the heat to medium, and slowly stir in half and half, coconut milk and cream of coconut.

-- Heat until steaming while stirring constantly to dissolve the sugar and coconut cream.
+- Heat until steaming while stirring constantly to dissolve the sugar and cream of coconut.